 The Company offers profit sharing to all of its employees.
 The amount of profit sharing is formula-based and is determined by the operating results of the Company.
 All employees participate in it pro-rata based on their actual base salary or hourly wage compensation.
 The amount of earnings that is paid quarterly as profit-sharing is authorized by the Board of Directors, and is typically 15% of Adjusted Operating Profit ("AOP") after accrual for all bonuses and profit sharing.
-AOP is a non-GAAP measure of operating profit adjusted to eliminate the impact of LIFO income or expense, overhead and direct labor rate changes, excess and obsolete inventory reserve changes, and other income or expenses that we believe are related to longer periods of time, such as frozen defined benefit pension plan expense or product recalls.
+AOP is a non-GAAP measure of operating profit adjusted to eliminate the impact of LIFO income or expense, overhead and direct labor rate changes, excess and obsolete inventory reserve changes, and other income or expenses that we believe are related to longer periods of time, such as product recalls.

-Based upon our 2014 AOP results of \$94.9 million, our Named Executive Officers received the following profit-sharing:
+Based upon our 2015 AOP results of \$95.7 million, our Named Executive Officers received the following profit-sharing:

-Name 2014 Profit Sharing
+Name 2015 Profit Sharing

-Michael O. Fifer \$87,726
+Michael O. Fifer \$80,820

-Christopher J. Killoy \$56,939
+Christopher J. Killoy \$51,430

-Thomas A. Dineen \$45,173
+Thomas A. Dineen \$41,880

-Mark T. Lang \$45,956
+Mark T. Lang \$41,880

-Thomas P. Sullivan \$45,173
+Thomas P. Sullivan \$41,880